kryosette/.github/profile/README.md

 an approximate list of what should be (not everything is here)
 - there is no ICMP (there will be a replacement)
 - all traffic and everything else is visible
+- almost everything will be stored locally, maybe even everything